Calum Gahan: Club career

-He came through the youth system at the North Queensland Cowboys.

-Gahan played for the Norths Devils in the Queensland Cup between 2018 and 2021.
+Gahan came through the youth system at the North Queensland Cowboys.
+Between 2018 and 2021, he played for the Norths Devils in the Queensland Cup.

 London Broncos

-He joined London at the start of the 2022 season.
+Gahan joined London at the start of the 2022 season.

 Toulouse Olympique

-On 3 November 2022 it was announced that he had joined Toulouse Olympique for the start of the 2023 season.
+On 3 November 2022, it was announced that Gahan had joined Toulouse Olympique for the start of the 2023 season.

+In March 2025 Gahan suffered an injury to his Achilles tendon.
+He aigned a new contract with the club in October 2025.
+Coach Sylvain Houles stated, "Calum is a very good player, a great professional and a wonderful person.
+After his injury, it was important for us to keep him, especially after everything he has done for the club, on and off the pitch."
+Gahan then injured his foot, announcing the injury whilst in his fifth week of rehabilitation.

 International career

 In 2022 Gahan was named in the Scotland squad for the 2021 Rugby League World Cup.

-In 2022 Gahan made his international début in for Scotland against the England Knights.
+In 2022 Gahan made his international debut for Scotland against the England Knights.